stablecog/stablecog/src/lib/md/terms.md

 ## AGREEMENT TO OUR LEGAL TERMS

-We are Stablecog, Inc. ("**Company**", "**we**", "**us**", "**our**"), a company registered in Oregon, United States at 9450 SW Gemini Dr, Beaverton, OR 97008, USA, Beaverton, OR 97008.
+We are IWANDO LLC (Synthica) ("**Company**", "**we**", "**us**", "**our**"), a company registered in California, United States at 800 W El Camino Real 180, Mountain View, 94040.

-We operate the website **[stablecog.com](https://stablecog.com)** (the "**Site**"), as well as any other related products and services that refer or link to these legal terms (the "**Legal Terms**") (collectively, the "**Services**").
+We operate the website **[synthica.ai](https://Synthica.ai)** (the "**Site**"), as well as any other related products and services that refer or link to these legal terms (the "**Legal Terms**") (collectively, the "**Services**").

-You can contact us by phone at (+1)5033808391, email at hello@stablecog.com, or by mail to 9450 SW Gemini Dr, Beaverton, OR 97008, USA, Beaverton, OR 97008, United States.
+You can contact us by phone at (+1)5033808391, email at hello@synthica.ai, or by mail to 800 W El Camino Real 180, Mountain View, CA 94040, United States

-These Legal Terms constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("**you**"), and Stablecog, Inc., concerning your access to and use of the Services.
+These Legal Terms constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("**you**"), and IWANDO LLC (Synthica)., concerning your access to and use of the Services.
 You agree that by accessing the Services, you have read, understood, and agreed to be bound by all of these Legal Terms.
 IF YOU DO NOT AGREE WITH ALL OF THESE LEGAL TERMS, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE SERVICES AND YOU MUST DISCONTINUE USE IMMEDIATELY.

 We will provide you with prior notice of any scheduled changes to the Services you are using.
-The modified Legal Terms will become effective upon posting or notifying you by **terms@stablecog.com**, as stated in the email message.
+The modified Legal Terms will become effective upon posting or notifying you by **terms@synthica.ai**, as stated in the email message.
 By continuing to use the Services after the effective date of any changes, you agree to be bound by the modified terms.

 The Services are intended for users who are at least 18 years old.
 Persons under the age of 18 are not permitted to use or register for the Services.